w3f/Grants-Program/applications/open-w3-stack.md

 * Currently it's all coming out of Laminar's own development cost
 * Laminar has received a grant for its synthetic asset and margin trading chain
 * Not that we know of at this level of development and abstraction for general purposes
 * This project was born out of genuine needs from developing sophisticated specialist Substrate chains like Acala and Laminar.
-Our intention is to keep this as generic as possible, and make it an open application suite that accelerates the growth of Substrate and Polkadot community.
+Our intention is to keep this as generic as possible, and make it an open application stack that accelerates the growth of Substrate and Polkadot community.